p-divyanshi26/learn-python-with-projects/project3/readme.md

-# Jarvis - Voice-Activated Virtual Assistant
+# AURA - Voice-Activated Virtual Assistant

-Jarvis is a Python-based voice assistant that listens for your voice commands and performs tasks like opening websites, playing music, reading news, and answering questions using OpenAI's GPT-3.5-turbo.
-It activates when you say the wake word **"Jarvis"**.
+AURA is a Python-based voice assistant that listens for your voice commands and performs tasks like opening websites, playing music, reading news, and answering questions using OpenAI's GPT-3.5-turbo.
+It activates when you say the wake word **"AURA"**.

 ---

 ##  Key Features

 - **Voice Recognition**
-  Uses the `speech_recognition` library to detect voice commands after hearing the wake word **"Jarvis"**.
+  Uses the `speech_recognition` library to detect voice commands after hearing the wake word **"AURA"**.

 - **Text-to-Speech**
   Uses `gTTS` to convert text responses to speech and plays them using `pygame`.